OpenArabicPE/journal_al-muqtabas/readme.md

 Image files are available from the [*al-Aqṣā* Mosque's library in Jerusalem through the British Library's "Endangered Archives Project" (vols.
 2-7)](http://eap.bl.uk/database/overview_project.a4d?projID=EAP119;r=63), [HathiTrust (vols.
 1-6, 8)](http://catalog.hathitrust.org/Record/100658549), and [Institut du Monde Arabe](http://ima.bibalex.org/IMA/presentation/periodic/list.jsf?pid=9C82C139F9785E99D30089727B40A269).
 Due to its open access licence, preference is given to facsimiles from EAP.

 ### 3.1.1 [EAP119](http://eap.bl.uk/)

+- IMPORTANT NOTE: EAP has changed its website and **ALL** links at some point in September 2017.
+Thus, all links to facsimiles are broken.

 - links to volumes:
     + [Vol. 2](http://eap.bl.uk/database/overview_item.a4d?catId=809;r=12316)